NCI-HTAN-Jamborees/Heterogeneity-Ancestry-and-Tumor-Progression/README.md

 ### Data:
-The Vanderbilt University Medical Center (VUMC) scRNA-seq data and spatial transcriptomics data used in this project were accessed using the HTAN Data Portal and Google BigQuery v6.
+The Vanderbilt University Medical Center (VUMC) scRNA-seq data and spatial transcriptomics data used in this project were accessed using the HTAN Data Portal and Google BigQuery v6. scRNA-seq Data:
 We accessed scRNA-seq Discovery (DIS) set and the Validation (VAL) set using [CellxGene](https://cellxgene.cziscience.com/collections/a48f5033-3438-4550-8574-cdff3263fdfd).

-Ancestry Data (TBA):
+Ancestry Data:
-We define high ancestry as 70%.
+We included individuals with high ancestry (defined as >70%).

 ### Data Collection and Processing:

 We accessed and extracted data from the HTAN portal and subsequently matched sample IDs with ancestry and clinical annotations.
 The dataset was then filtered based on self-reported race/ancestry, focusing on individuals identified as Black, who were represented solely by normal and premalignant sample types.
-Additionally, we incorporated demographic variables, including sex (female, male) and age-stratified by the median (≤60 years, >60 years), as well as polyp classification (NL, SSL, TL).
+Additionally, we incorporated demographic variables, including sex (female, male) and age-stratified by the median (≤60 years, >60 years), as well as polyp classification (NL, SSL, TA).
 We selected the median age due sparse data for individuals less than age 50 years at diagnosis.

 ### Statistical Analysis: